 VoiceAbility provides the Community Development Service in Suffolk.
 This service works with people from seldom heard communties to understand what local services and support networks are available to meet individual needs.

-The Community Development Service works with people from seldom heard communties to understand what local services and support networks are available.
-You can access our service through the Suffolk Wellbeing Service (SWS).
+You can access the Community Development service through the Suffolk Wellbeing Service (SWS).
 The SWS enables people in Suffolk to experience improved emotional wellbeing and promote early recovery from emotional health problems e.g. low mood, stress and anxiety.

 People who are treated under the Mental Health Act now have the right to independent mental health advocacy (IMHA).
 This applies to hospital patients and those who are on a Supervised Community Treatment.
 In Suffolk the IMHA service is provided by VoiceAbility Suffolk.
 If you are on a section, you can choose whether or not to have the help of an IMHA.
 If you do decide to work with an IMHA, he or she can only act with your permission.